twindual/fuel-economy/README.md

 http://localhost/fueleco/?action=get_fueleco&year=2012&make=Honda&model=Fit
 ```

-The results are returned as a JSON object:
+Results are returned as a JSON object for the first vehicle found that matches the given parameters.

 ```javascript
 {
    "gas":{